farhiongit/message-in-the-bottle/README.md

 >
 > *The second argument is optional and defaults to `UNBUFFERED` (see below).*

-To transport messages of type *T*, just create a message queue with:
+To transport messages of type *T*, just create a pointer to a message queue with:

 `BOTTLE(` *T* `) *`*bottle* ` = BOTTLE_CREATE (` *T* `);`

 *T* could be any standard or user defined (`typedef`) type, simple or composed structure (`struct`).

-For instance, to create a message queue *b* for exchanging integers between threads, use:
+For instance, to create a pointer to a message queue *b* for exchanging integers between threads, use:

 `BOTTLE (int) *b = BOTTLE_CREATE (int);`